 Never give gift cards, because it makes you look like you think that person is stupid and has no interests.
 Fruit gift baskets always offend me.
 I think: I can afford six pears, why would you send me a pear?
 But really it isn't about how much a present costs, and you can also spend too much, which makes you look pretentious, or it's embarrassing to the person who gets it because maybe they don't like you that much.

 Last time we met in Richmond, I gave you a used, beat-up photo book of demolition derby images by a relatively unknown high school librarian, Bill Lowenburg, that I bought online.
-That was a thank you for all the laughs you've given me.
+That was a thank you for all the laughs you've given me over the years.

 Oh, I loved that book!
 Later I put him in a show because of that book.
 I curated a show in Provincetown at the Merola Gallery ("Catastrophe," which ran in summer 2016), and I put those pictures in it, and he came!
 So, you led me to a good thing.
 I even bought one and it's hanging in my office right now.
 [Laughs.]